 I would say, ‘Learn how to be a waiter.’
 That’s what so many actors and actresses do.
-There is really not a lot of work for the amount of young people who go to Columbia and NYU – I taught there, you know.
+There is really not a lot of work for all the young people who go to Columbia and NYU—I taught there, you know.
 A lot of those young people are talented, but what kind of space is there in the theater?
 How big is off-Broadway?
 Who’s making the movies?
 How gorgeous do you have to be?
 What is the lifetime of a young actor today, even the ones who make it in Hollywood?
 What’s the lifespan?
 So I don’t know how to answer that question.
-All I know is that when I was heading the Actors Studio, I saw so much talent that was being unused, people who did beautiful work there and weren’t given the chance to do it on the outside.
+All I know is that when I was heading the Actors Studio, I saw so much talent that was being unused, people who did beautiful work there and weren’t given a chance to do it on the outside.

 Do you also still go out to see a movie?